goofy2k/TTGO-TAudio/README.md

 Got shipped a TTGO TAudio 9 V1.6
 When powered, the device runs a lightshow on the LED array.

+Documentation in the supplier's repo is pretty poor.

+Here I describe ongiong tests of the board's features and discovery of relevant code examples and libraries.
+In the end, an set of libraries should be available for the on board hardware (functional chips):

+- WM8978 audio codec
+- MPU9250 motion processing unit including DMP
+- .....
+LED string driver
+- SD card reader/writer
+- WiFI
+- BT/BLE
+- battery / charging
+- microphone
+- headset output
+- speakers outputs

 Here I describe tests of the board's features.

 ## Features of the board